jerolon/Dlaeve_genome/README.md

 2419    11203910
 NA      NA
 ```
 Where every two rows represent an alignment segment, the numbers in the first column represent the start and end coordinates of the alignment in the A fulica assembly and the second column are the start and end of each segment in each Deroceras laeve scaffold.
+These csv files, and two tables with the cromosome and scaffold sizes for D laeve and A fulica are all that is needed to reproduce the dotplot of whole genome alignment with this [R script](https://github.com/jerolon/Dlaeve_genome/blob/main/Alignments/plotAlignments.R)

 ### Repeat identification with RepeatMasker and Tandem Repeat Finder